giongto35/cloud-game/README.md

 ## Feature
 1. **Cloud gaming**: Game logic and storage is hosted on cloud service.
 It reduces the cumbersome of game initialization.
 Images and audio are streamed to user in the most optimal way using advanced encoding technology.
 2. **Cross-platform compatibility**: The game is run on web browser, the most universal built-in app.
 No console, plugin, external app or devices are needed.
-Chrome with the latest version and fully WebRTC support is recommended for the game.
 3. **Emulator agnostic**: The game can be played directly without any extra effort to set up the gaming emulator or platform.
 4. **Collaborate gameplay**: Follow the idea of crowdplay([TwitchPlaysPokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon)), multiple players can play the same game together by addressing the same deeplink.
 The game experience is powered by cloud-gaming, so the game is much smoother.
 [Check CrowdPlay section](#crowd-play-play-game-together)
 5. **Online multiplayer**: The first time in history, you can play multiplayer on Retro games online.
 You can try Samurai Showndown with 2 players for fighting game example.